 - a) For the avoidance of doubt and for description purposes, the pit lane shall be divided into two lanes.
 The lane closest to the pit wall is designated the "fast lane", and the lane closest to the garages is designated the "inner lane".
-Other than when cars are at the end of the pit lane under Articles 38.3 and 41.5, the inner lane is the only area where any work can be carried out on a car. - b) The FIA will designate an area in the pit lane where each team may work and one places where pit stops may be carried out. - c) Unless a car is pushed from the grid at any time during the start procedure, cars may only be driven from the team's designated garage area to the end of the pit lane. - d) Any driver intending to start the race from the pit lane may not drive his car from his team's designated garage area until the 15 minute signal has been given and must stop in a line in the fast lane.
+Other than when cars are at the end of the pit lane under Articles 38.2 and 41.5, the inner lane is the only area where any work can be carried out on a car. - b) The FIA will designate an area in the pit lane where each team may work and one place where pit stops during both practice and the race may be carried out. - c) Unless a car is pushed from the grid at any time during the start procedure, cars may only be driven from the team's designated garage area to the end of the pit lane. - d) Any driver intending to start the race from the pit lane may not drive his car from his team's designated garage area until the 15 minute signal has been given and must stop in a line in the fast lane.

-Under these circumstances working in the fast lane will be permitted but any such work is restricted to .
+Under these circumstances working in the fast lane will be permitted but any such work is restricted to :

-- starting the engine and any directly associated preparation; - the fitting or removal of permitted cooling and heating devices; - changing wheels.
+- starting the engine and any directly associated preparation; - the fitting or removal of permitted cooling and heating devices; - changes made for driver comfort; - changing wheels.

-When cars are permitted to leave the pit lane they must do so in the order they arrived at the end of the pit lane unless another car is unduly delayed.
+When cars are permitted to leave the pit lane they must do so in the order that was established under Article 38.3 unless another car is unduly delayed.
 At all times drivers must follow the directions of the marshals.